Polymer/old-docs-site/articles/unit-testing-elements.md

       }, 50);
     });

+And of course, we then run `wct test` to ensure everything runs as expected.

 **Note:** You may want to test outside usage of your element as part of `polymer-ready`.
 Code written outside of `test` functions will execute immediately, including `suite` functions such as the one above.
 By default, WCT will wait until `polymer-ready` has completed to run your tests to ensure everything behaves as expected.
 However, you may not have upgraded elements outside of them.
 For scenarious like this, the [testImmedate](https://github.com/Polymer/web-component-tester/blob/master/browser/environment/helpers.js#L41) helper is useful for running tests before `polymer-ready`.

 **That’s it!** We now have some simple assertion tests to test the attributes and events for a Polymer element work as expected.
 For a more complete reference to how we’ve gone about unit testing some of our elements, including `<core-selector>`, take a look at [`<core-tests>`](https://github.com/Polymer/core-tests).

 **Note:** While not covered in this guide, the WCT tool has Gulp and Grunt integration as well as support for testing both local and remote browsers.
-For detailed information on how to use these features, see the `wct` [documentation](https://github.com/Polymer/web-component-tester).
+For detailed information on how to use these features, see the WCT [documentation](https://github.com/Polymer/web-component-tester).

 ## Conclusion